-Commercial raw DNA exports are not provided in the file formats normally used by ADMIXTOOLS, ADMIXTOOLS 2, AADR-based workflows, or PLINK-based population genetics pipelines.
+Commercial raw DNA exports are not provided in the file formats normally used by ADMIXTOOLS, ADMIXTOOLS 2, AADR-based workflows, or PLINK.
 Files from 23andMe, AncestryDNA, FamilyTreeDNA, MyHeritage, and Living DNA are usually plain-text vendor exports, while downstream workflows often require PLINK PACKEDPED or EIGENSTRAT/PACKEDANCESTRYMAP files.

 It takes one or more raw DNA exports for the same individual and writes: